sandhyaparna/Data-Science/Modeling/Overfitting.md

 * By reducing the training data, we risk losing important patterns/ trends in data set, which in turn increases error induced by bias.
 So, what we require is a method that provides ample data for training the model and also leaves ample data for validation.
 K Fold cross validation does exactly that.
 * Every data point gets to be in a validation set exactly once, and gets to be in a training set k-1times.
 This significantly reduces underfitting as we are using most of the data for fitting, and also significantly reduces overfitting as most of the data is also being used in validation set.
+* Leave 1 out is used when there is too little data and fast enough model to retrain.

 ##### Ways
 * Early stopping